Stattek/imgii/README.md

   -H, --height <HEIGHT>
           Height (in characters) of the output image, if not specified, it will be calculated to keep the aspect ratio

+  -n, --font-name <FONT_NAME>
+          The name of the installed monospace font to use.
+Must be an installed TrueType font (.ttf)

   -f, --font-size <FONT_SIZE>
           The font size of the output image.
 Larger font sizes incur harsher performance penalties.